frc538/first-notes/frc/2022-programming/session-01.md

 The installer is available from the [GitHub Desktop site](https://desktop.github.com).

 Note that to use GitHub Desktop, you will need a GitHub account.
 You can sign up on [GitHub's website](https://github.com).
 When you have a username, you can be added to the team on GitHub.

+Unlike other software, this should be installed per-user, not once for the whole device.